keboola/developers-docs/cli/index.md

 ## Subsystems

-A bief overview of supported subsystems of the project.
+A brief overview of supported subsystems of the project.

 ### Configurations